o3de/o3de-multiplayersample/Documentation/PackedAssetBuilds.md

 Profile monolithic game binaries will be located in `C:\git\o3de\build\mono\bin\profile`.
 Optionally, you can build monolithic release game binaries.

+> Release game binaries won't have to access to a developer console and/or certain logs.
+It is a good idea to get profile monolithic build to work before test the release monolithic binaries.

 ```shell
 C:\git\o3de> cmake --build build\mono --target MultiplayerSample.GameLauncher MultiplayerSample.ServerLauncher MultiplayerSample.UnifiedLauncher --config release